jnlar/github-api-redis/README.md

 - Node API now returns 404 JSON from github API, we can now display an error if a user doesn't exist

 #### TODO:
-- Styling - When in doubt, refer to [material.io](https://material.io)
+- Styling - When in doubt, refer to [material.io](https://material.io). [material cards](https://www.material.io/components/cards) looks pretty cool.
 - Spinner animation is currently placed above fetched data when performing an additional search, fetched data should be removed and replaced with spinner animation when searching for new user.
+- Conditional rendering of returned JSON if property is null (Template.js).
+- Add hyperlink that fetches repo data of searched user, create new component that will render the users repo data.